marcelooliveira/RoadToMicroservices/Part 03/Article/Article.md

 }
 ```

-But note that the scaffolding process alone did not create the Identity SQLite database
-by itself.
-This can be achieved by creating a new Migration, which we saw in the previous
+But note that the scaffolding process alone did not create the Identity SQLite database by itself.
+This can be achieved by creating a new Entity Framework Migration.
-courses.

-To add a new migration, open the Tool s> Package Manager Console menu, and type in the
+To add a new migration, open the **Tools > Package Manager Console** menu, and type in the console.
-console.

 ```
 PM> Add-Migration Identity
 ```

-The above command added the classes containing the migration statements, but it did not
-create the database itself:
+The above command added the classes containing the migration statements, but it did not create the database itself:

 ![Add Migration](add_migration.png)

-To create the database, you must apply the migration by executing the Update-Database command:
+In order to create the SQLite database, you must apply the migration by executing the Update-Database command:

 ```
 PM> Update-Database -verbose
 ```

-This command creates the MVC.db database file defined in the connection string included in
-the appsettings.json configuration file:
+This command creates the MVC.db database file defined in the connection string included in the appsettings.json configuration file:

 ![Mvc Db](mvc_db.png)

-Let's take a look at this file by double-clicking on it.
-This will open the DB Browser for
-SQLite application we installed at the beginning of this article:
+Now let's take a look at this file by double-clicking on it.
+This will open the DB Browser for SQLite application we installed at the beginning of this article:

 ![Db Browser 1](db_browser_1.png)

 That's it!
-Now our application already has all the necessary components to perform
-authentication and authorization.
-From now on, we will start using these components to
-integrate ASP.NET Core Identity features in our application.
+Now our application already has all the necessary components to perform authentication and authorization.
+From now on, we will start using these components to integrate ASP.NET Core Identity features in our application.

 ### Configuring ASP.NET Core Identity